 Cannabis is also known as Marijuana, Grass, Weed, Hash, Pot, Dope, Ganjha, Smoke, Reefer, Skunk, Solid, Soapbar and Resin.
-Available in many different formats including as a solid lump or resin, as leaves, stalks and seeds called grass or as a sticky dark semi-fluid called oil.
+Available in many different formats, including as a solid lump of resin, as leaves, stalks and seeds called grass or as a sticky dark semi-fluid called oil.

 ‘Cannabis is the most frequently taken drug by students, having been used at some point by 94 per cent of respondents to the survey, who said that they had used drugs.
-Cannabis was also the only drug that was more likely to be used regularly, rather than on special occasions’.
+Cannabis was also the only drug that was more likely to be used regularly than on special occasions.

 Taking the hit: student drug use and how institutions respond

-The risks of cannabis abuse include short term effects like tiredness, lack of motivation and impaired abilities to concentrate and complete tasks.
-The long term effects of regular use can lead to the development or increase in mental health issues including paranoia.
+The risks of cannabis abuse include short-term effects like tiredness, lack of motivation, and impaired ability to concentrate and complete tasks.
+The long term effects of regular use can lead to the development or increase in mental health issues, including paranoia.
 Cannabis use can also cause heart and breathing problems, and heavy use can lead to withdrawal symptoms.

 Ecstasy is also known as Eckies, E, X, MDMA, Mandy, Pills, Sweeties and many other names.
-Available in tablet form with differing shapes, sizes and colours that may have a logo or design stamped onto it.
-Also as a crystal powder form, it is often called by its chemical name of MDMA.
+Available in tablet form with differing shapes, sizes, and colours may have a logo or design stamped onto it.
+Also, as a crystal powder form, it is often called by its chemical name of MDMA.

 Often viewed as a ‘party drug’, ecstasy is extremely popular on campus, most common at raves and concerts.
 Ecstasy is frequently mixed with other drugs, like amphetamines, alcohol or caffeine to produce a stronger, more potent and dangerous high.

-Ecstasy is the second most commonly used drug by students, having been taken by two thirds (67 per cent) of NUS respondents who have used drugs.
+Ecstasy is the second most commonly used drug by students, taken by two thirds (67 per cent) of NUS respondents who have used drugs.

 Taking the hit: student drug use and how institutions respond

 Study drugs are taken to improve concentration, energy levels, physical stamina and motivation.
-These drugs are increasing in popularity among students looking to boost physical and mental performance who are facing pressure to fulfil all of their academic responsibilities.
+These drugs are increasing in popularity among students looking to boost physical and mental performance, facing pressure to fulfil their academic responsibilities.
 Students obtain study drugs by ordering them online or from fellow students who are prescribed these drugs.
-Using other peoples prescribed medication is extremely dangerous and can have serious health implications and side effects including addiction, a potential to overdose and may lead to heart attack, stroke, and liver failure.
+Using other people’s prescribed medication is extremely dangerous and can have serious health implications and side effects, including addiction, a potential to overdose and may lead to heart attack, stroke, and liver failure.

 Instead of taking drugs, exercise or resting might be a better idea.
-Especially if done on a regular basis.
+Especially if done regularly.
 Sleep can also improve brain power, even if you are not tired.
-It has particular positive effects on memory but can also increase creativity.
-Even naps as short as six minutes during daytime can improve memory.
+It has particularly positive effects on memory but can also increase creativity.
+Even naps as short as six minutes during the daytime can improve memory.